That's me, Rob Nuijten, in 2010, dancing Argentine Tango.

-I'm not 'a journalist' but I investigate stuff and write about it.
+I investigate news published by corporate news media and publish my comments about it, so far just at social media.
 It's the one activity that doesn't feel like having fun, though.
 I do it because, like so many, there're things going terribly wrong.
 People lie and government's big lies lead to misery and war.

 I've been criticizing newspapers for their mistakes and had Volkskrant's and NRC's headlines and articles corrected.